Vyral/kevin-mccarthy/_posts/2020-01-28-important-notice-for-2019-homebuyers.md

 With the new year here and tax day around the corner, it’s time to file your homestead exemption if you haven’t already.

-**If you have bought a house in the last year, make sure that you file the homestead exemption by April 30.** You can file and learn more about the exemption here on my website.
+**If you have bought a house in the last year, make sure that you file the homestead exemption by April 30.** [You can file and learn more about the exemption here on my website.](https://www.kmacteam.com/homestead-exemption){: target="_blank"}

 {% include pullquote.html %}